jozefg/drafts/quotients.markdown

              Γ ⊢ a ≡ b : A // E

-Notice something important here, that `≡` is the fancy shmancy definitional equality baked right into the language.
+Notice something important here, that `≡` is the fancy shmancy judgmental equality baked right into the language.
 This calls into question decidability.
 It seems that `a E b` could involve some non-trivial proof terms.